khalil-research/PyEPO/docs/source/content/getting_started/function.rst

 Contrastive Methods
 ===================

-Contrastive methods train against a pool of cached non-optimal solutions, treated as negative examples. ``solve_ratio`` controls how often new instances are solved exactly during training; ``dataset`` seeds the pool.
+Contrastive methods train against a pool of cached non-optimal solutions, treated as negative examples. ``solve_ratio`` controls how often new instances are solved exactly during training; ``dataset`` seeds the pool and is required by these methods.
 See :doc:`../advanced/pool` for details on the solution-pool mechanism.

 Noise Contrastive Estimation (NCE)